NuGet/Home/designs/Consolidate-NuGetConfig_OnLinux.md

 **When can we get rid of the legacy path completely?**

 The version of .NET with this change will show warning to users who still have NuGet.Config in legacy path, encouraging them to move it to consolidated path.
-Since all old versions of dotnet still need the legacy path, we could not get rid of the legacy path if old versions are still in service.
+If customers react to the warning, then they migrate to the consolidated path.
-The next major version should be able to remove legacy path completely if all the previous .NET versions are out of support.
+The next major version should be able to remove legacy path completely.
+Only customers who receive the warning (with two different NuGet.Config files), but don't act to the warning for the whole lifetime of the previous version of .NET.
+For other scenarios, NuGet will help customers consolidate the two automatically.

 ## Considerations
 **Is there a way to know how many users are using global.json to pin different versions of dotnet dynamically?**

-So that we can determine if the extra work is worth doing, to make their experience better, that is, do not receive warning every time about the existence of legacy path, because lower version of dotnet CLI) needs it.

-**Are we going to help users to consolidate the two NuGet.Config files in the following cases?
-Or let users to manually consolidate them?**

-Any of the NuGet.Config file of the legacy path and consolidated path is a default config file.
-The two NuGet.Config files are the same.
+So that we can determine which solution 2 should be chosen.

+**If customers only have config file in legacy path, and have no idea of the consolidated path**

+If taking solution 1, NuGet help customers automatically copy the config file from legacy path to consolidated path, and remove the  one from legacy path.
+Then customers might be confused that the config file under legacy path disappears, and they would probabaly create a new one in legacy path.

+If taking solution 2, NuGet help customers automatically copy the config file from legacy path to consolidated path, and set up the legacy path to be a symbolic link to the consolidated path.
+It might be easy for customers to find the change on legacy path.

+**If we want to let customers to migrate on their own** We can consider to show a warning with instructions if the conditions are not satisfied, and let customers to migrate on their own, but not helping customers migrate automatically.
+If customers follow the instructions and migrate, they must be aware of the change on the locations.
+If they don't react to the warning, NuGet will keep show the warning.

+The main instructions in the warning will be:

+Solution1: put the wanted config file in consolidated path, delete the one from legacy path/

+Solution2: put the wanted config file in consolidated path, delete the on from legacy path is there is any.
+Set up the legacy path to be a symbolic link to the consolidated path by running one command `ln -s <legacy path> <consolidated path>`.

 ### References